poboxcollective/poboxcollective.github.io/_programming/general/poetry-series.md

 category: general
 date: 2024-10-17
 ---
-The workshop aims to read and consider work by that month’s readers as well as the work that has inspired their own poetry.
-We also encourage folks to bring a bite to eat for themselves or to share with the group.
+The PO Box Poetry Series was started in the spring of 2022.
+We aim to bring poets local to the neighborhood together with poets from across Chicago and beyond to form a stronger community through poetry.
+The readings are free & open to the public.